spotbugs/spotbugs/docs/gradle.rst

 Introduce SpotBugs Plugin
 -------------------------

-To introduce SpotBugs Plugin, please declare dependency in ``dependencies`` like below:
+To introduce SpotBugs Plugin, declare dependency in ``dependencies`` like below:

 .. code-block:: groovy